 Elder care and special rehabilitative services require special training and knowledge that many certified nursing assistants (CNA’s) do not possess.
 This can quickly lead to nursing home abuse and injuries.

-Common injuries to occur in a nursing home situation include:
+Common injuries that occur in nursing homes include:

 - Physical and mental abuse

-Birth injuries are a very specific form of medical malpractice.
-These injuries can occur at any time up to, during or immediately after the birth of a baby.
-Birth injuries also include injuries received by the mother during the birth process.
+Birth injuries are a specific form of medical malpractice.
+These injuries can occur at any time up to (including improper medical care during the pregnancy), during, or immediately after the birth of a baby.

-Birth injuries can be very serious and lead to the need for life long care for the infant.
+Birth injuries can be very serious and lead to the need for life long care.
 The misuse of forceps, vacuums, and delayed cesarean sections can lead to injuries to mother and infant.
-Additional issues may also lead to a birth injury, including improper medical care during the pregnancy.

 If your baby has been a victim of a birth injury, speak with a New Jersey personal injury lawyer about your case.
 Our compassionate attorneys will help you secure the compensation you need to provide your child with the proper care.